You can view and manage your user account information and settings from your profile and settings pages.

 You may not be allowed to edit your bio depending on the security settings for your organization.

-To set up and use linked accounts, click Switch Accounts from your user name drop-down list or click Manage Linked Accounts from your profile page and choose one of the following options:
+To set up and use linked accounts, click your user name at the top of the site and click Switch Accounts, or click Manage linked accounts on the General tab of your settings page.
+Choose one of the following options:

 - To add an account, click Link an Account and sign in with the account you want to link.